 Academic Dean Morris Ratner said he has received positive feedback since sharing the news of the award with faculty.

 “The announcement of the award to Professor Dubal has prompted inspiring reactions from colleagues and students who have praised her courageous scholarship and the deep connection between her research and impactful teaching,” Ratner said.

 Dubal first began studying the taxi industry while working as a public interest attorney and Berkeley Law Foundation fellow at the Asian Law Caucus, where she founded a taxi worker project and represented Muslim Americans in civil rights cases.
 While completing her doctorate at UC Berkeley, she conducted an ethnography of the San Francisco taxi industry.

-She joined the UC Hastings faculty in 2015 after a post-doctoral fellowship at Stanford University.
+She joined the UC Law SF faculty in 2015 after a post-doctoral fellowship at Stanford University.